saniko/Universal-React/README.md

 # Universal app - main concepts:
 1. **Universal rendering** using the [renderToString()](https://facebook.github.io/react/docs/react-dom-server.html#rendertostring) method which renders a component to its initial HTML

-2. **Universal routing** like <strong><a href="https://github.com/ReactTraining/react-router/blob/master/docs/guides/ServerRendering.md">react-router</a></strong> associating views with routes both on the client and the server.
-Additional options for universal routing are: <a href="http://router5.github.io/">router5</a> and <a href="https://www.kriasoft.com/universal-router/">universal-router</a>
+2. **Universal routing** like  [react-router](https://github.com/ReactTraining/react-router/blob/master/docs/guides/ServerRendering.md) associating views with routes both on the client and the server.
+...Additional options for universal routing are: <a href="http://router5.github.io/">router5</a> and <a href="https://www.kriasoft.com/universal-router/">universal-router</a>

 3. **Universal data fetching** like <strong><a href="https://github.com/Pitzcarraldo/universal-fetch">universal-fetch</a></strong> retrieving data (usually via API) through both the client and the server<br>
 Additional options for Universal data fetching: <a href="https://github.com/nodejitsu/node-http-proxy">http-proxy</a> and <a href="https://github.com/mzabriskie/axios">axios</a><br>